KingKitty89/project2/README.md

 ## **Description**

 Simply Somm is an app that allows a user to essentially have their very own sommelier at their fingertips.
 This app gives a user the ability to view and search for wines and whiskeys based on certain taste and aroma criteria.
-If a user is looking for a wine that is floral on the nose and sweet tasting the app will query a database of wines and then display wines that correlate to those taste and aroma paramters.
+If a user is looking for a wine that is floral on the nose and sweet tasting the app will query a database of wines and then display wines that correlate to those taste and aroma parameters.
 Then the user will be able to see a selection of wines that fit their taste and aroma wants and needs.
 If the user is searching for a whiskey they will do the same procedure entering a taste and aroma they would like and then whiskeys that fit those search parameters will be displayed for the user.
 The app uses a Sequelize database that works with the use of two through tables.
 The database is populated with a variety of wines and whiskeys that correlate with certain taste and aroma profiles.

 ## **Installation**
 Step 1.
 In the terminal do a git clone using the repository from this link: https://github.com/KingKitty89/project2

 Step 2.
-Install all the required dependences using the command below:
+Install all the required dependencies using the command below:

     npm install